1550676/market/README.md

-Интернет-магазин c использованием Spring Boot. Намешано много лишнего в учебных целях, но все работает.
+Standart online market with Spring Boot (registration, authentication, cart, order confirmation).

+There are several profiles that were created to demonstrate various features in the app.

-Profile "rest"
+Profile "rest":
-- Documentation for REST API - swagger.
+- API Documentation with Swagger
- - mapstruct,
+- Mappings between Java bean types with Mapstruct
 - Aspect-Oriented Programming with AspectJ
+- Front-and with AngularJS
- - AngularJS,
+- Security with JSONwebtoken

-Profile "thymeLife"
+Profile "thymelife":
+- Front-and with ThymeLife
+- Demonstration of localization

+Profile "ws": demonstrates of SOAP Web Service
-Profile "test" loads the test database and performs integration and unit testing for REST API.
+Profile "test": loads the test database and performs integration and unit testing for REST API.
-Profile "ws"